Today I’m featuring this superb night photograph from Desolation Wilderness taken by Angel Moreno from Anywhere at Home Blog.

 We’ve been exploring California for the past two years and hadn’t yet made it to Lake Tahoe.

 Desolation Wilderness is south-west of Lake Tahoe and is the most-used wilderness area per acre in the United States.

 It’s a great destination for backpackers and for weekend adventures.
 Although most popular during the summer season, there is just as much beauty during the winter and early spring.

 To prepare, we made reservations, looked at the weather, and traced our route.
 During the week leading up, a snowstorm hit Tahoe, and Desolation Wilderness was blanketed with snow.

-We packed warmer clothes and included a snow shovel.
+We packed warmer clothes and included a snow shovel and our best sleeping bags.
 After a drive from Mountain View.
 We were ready to adventure out into the Wilderness.